 - Contact her employer and arrange to have her paycheque deposited into her new bank account

-- Contact the government and make arrangements for her baby bonus cheques to be deposited into her new bank account
+- Contact the government and make arrangements for her baby bonus payments to be deposited into her new bank account

-- Contact her creditors to whom she was making monthly payments using Pre-Authorized Debit payments—from her bank account at ABC bank account and provide them with authorization for Pre-Authorized Debit payments from her new bank account
+- Contact her creditors to whom she was making monthly payments using Pre-Authorized Debit payments and provide them with authorization for Pre-Authorized Debit payments from her new bank account

 The pre-paid credit card: an alternative to a traditional credit card

-If you are going to stop making payments on all your credit cards then you might be asking yourself how are you going to be able to rent a car, book a hotel room, or make an online purchase in the future?
-Fortunately, today there are pre-paid credit cards which can be very helpful if you are no longer able to use credit cards.
+If you have credit card debt and stop making payments on your credit cards, the accounts will be suspended.
+How will you rent a car, book a hotel room, or make an online purchase in the future?
+Fortunately, today there are pre-paid credit cards which can be very helpful if you are no longer able to use traditional credit cards.

-1. Who might want to obtain a pre-paid credit card?
+1. Who can benefit from a pre-paid credit card?

 2. What is a pre-paid credit card?

-A pre-paid credit card is similar to a traditional credit card in that it provides the cardholder with a convenient method of purchasing goods and services.
-If you have a pre-paid credit card you can use it for car rentals or booking hotel rooms.
-You can also use it to make recurring payments such as your monthly internet, cable television, or cellphone bill.
-Unlike traditional credit cards, a pre-paid credit card does not provide the consumer with access to credit.
-In order to be able to use a pre-paid credit card the consumer must first put money on the card.
-As a person uses the pre-paid credit card the balance on the card runs down and at some point it is necessary to put additional money on the card otherwise the card can no longer be used to make purchases.
+A pre-paid credit card is similar to a traditional credit card and is used the same way.
+You can use a pre-paid credit card for car rentals or booking hotel rooms, or to make recurring payments such as your monthly internet, cable television, or cellphone bill.
+Unlike traditional credit cards, a pre-paid credit card does not provide you with access to actual credit; you must first put money on the card.
+As you use the pre-paid credit card, the balance on the card runs down.
+Most pre-paid credit cards can be “re-loaded” (there may be a fee for this).

 3. Why can a pre-paid credit card be a debtor’s best friend?

-The difference between unsecured and secured credit cards
+The difference between secured and unsecured credit cards

-There are two different types of traditional credit cards, secured and unsecured.
-In many respects secured and unsecured credit cards are the same.
-They both offer easy access to credit, a convenient way of paying for many goods and services and certain credit cards might offer some type of rewards program.
-Secured and unsecured credit cards, however, are very different when it comes to the credit card company’s rights where a consumer fails to make their payments on the credit card.
-In the case of a secured credit card, the credit card company has collateral it can go after in the event the cardholder does not make his credit card payments.
+There are two types of traditional credit cards: secured and unsecured.
+Both offer easy access to credit, a convenient way of paying for many goods and services, and possibly rewards programs.
+Secured and unsecured credit cards, however, are very different when it comes to the credit card company’s rights when a consumer fails to make their payments.